creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 $$ J(θ) = \underset{x,η',η}{E} [ || f (x, θ', η') - f (x, θ, η) ||^2 ] $$

-- Mean squared error as the consistency cost and ramp up its weight from 0 to its final value during the first 80 epochs.
+Mean squared error is applied to the distance to get the consistency cost.
+The weight of this consistency loss changes during training: it ramps up from 0 to its final value during the first 80 epochs.
  &rarr; Initially ignoring it and then gradually introducing more and more consistency.

-### Difference between the $\Pi$ model, Temporal Ensembling, and Mean teacher
+### Difference between the $$\Pi$$ model, Temporal Ensembling, and Mean teacher

 - How the teacher predictions are generated :
     - $$\Pi$$ model : $$θ' = θ$$